What is the Master of Arts in Transformational Leadership program?

 How do I find out if the MATL program is for me?

 This program is suited for emerging leaders who look forward to spending many more years in their organization and who anticipate being assigned in a command or staff position, particularly in organizational transformation, policy formulation, education and training, personnel, civil relations and other similar staff functions.
 The program takes two years of uninterrupted, full-time study to complete.
 Scholars should not be due for career schooling or deployment for the duration of the course.
 For more information, applicants may visit the IGSL website, visit our campus, talk to any of our faculty or students.
-Applicants and their spouses are require to attend the orientation for applicants on January 25-27, 2017, 9:00am to 5:00pm at our campus on 12 Daisy Street, Sauyo, Novaliches, Quezon City.
+Applicants and their spouses are require to attend the orientation for applicants on August 23-24, 2018 from 8:30am to 5:00pm at our campus on 12 Daisy Street, Sauyo, Novaliches, Quezon City.

 What is included in the scholarship package?

 The scholarship covers 100 per cent of school fees, book allowance of PHP15,000 a semester, and a stipend which currently stands at PHP10,000 a month.
 Due to the heavy academic load and traffic in Manila, we encourage students and their families to live on campus for the duration of their study.
 We have student apartments on campus for this purpose.
 Click here to see the Timetable for Processing of Applicants for the AFP/BJMP/PNP/PCG-IGSL Scholarship.

 Are there any educational opportunities for my wife in IGSL?

 IGSL has a certificate program for the wives of students called the Partner in Ministry (PIM) program.
 It is designed to equip the wives of students who will serve in churches or Christian organizations to more effectively partner with their husbands for greater ministry effectiveness.
 It is also suited for military wives as it covers Christian marriage, parenting, counseling and Bible knowledge.
 Click here to know more about the Partners In Ministry program.